RayYangEAE/YOC_SplitMeshPack/README.md

     b.
 If this mesh is animated, plese check "animated";

     c.
 If you want to have a mainbody part which will continue playing animation after the split, add one or more locators(empty game object) under the joints; then drug the locator(s) to mainBodyLocators[] in inspector; if all locator(s) are contained in the bounds of a piece of the object; this piece of game object is the mainbody and it is still "alive" to play the animation;

   2. ExtrudePaper shader is a geometry shader to make faces have a double-sided look as well as adding some thickness with the cross section.

     a.
-My script do not create cap for the intersect points on the plane, since objects in my game are paper; Instead, I use this shader to give thickness to the paper;
+My script do not create cap for the intersect points on the plane, since objects in my game are paper; instead, I use this shader to give thickness to the paper;

     b.
 To use this shader, please soften edge your model in maya/3dmax, or re-calculate the normals in Unity import settings, to make it have correct normal to inflate the geometry a little bit; and then the shader will make it harden-edge again to have a low-poly look.)